roikonen/scalablemodeling/docs/blog/posts/20250808-expert-developer-gap.md

 Misunderstood requirements create a chain reaction of cost overruns and missed value.

-- A requirements error in production can cost **1 500× more** to fix than if caught early[^nasa]
+- A requirements error in production can cost **1 500× more** to fix than if caught early[^2]
-- **30–50% of development time** is often spent on avoidable rework[^astadia]
+- **30–50% of development time** is often spent on avoidable rework[^3]
-- In a Nordic study, engineers spent over **16 hours per week** in meetings, much of it dealing with misunderstandings that could have been avoided through earlier shared understanding[^stray]
+- In a Nordic study, engineers spent over **16 hours per week** in meetings, much of it dealing with misunderstandings that could have been avoided through earlier shared understanding[^4]
-- A Swedish multi-company study found that weak alignment between requirements work and testing leads to rework, quality defects and delivery delays even when stakeholders believe they have a shared understanding[^bjarnason]
+- A Swedish multi-company study found that weak alignment between requirements work and testing leads to rework, quality defects and delivery delays even when stakeholders believe they have a shared understanding[^5]

 These are not just statistics.
 They are your budget leaking out of the project one misunderstanding at a time.